jeremyBanks/pypgserver/README.md

     connection.commit()
     connection.close()

-If you do not specify a `data_dir` it will use a temporary directory as you might use `:memory:` with SQLite.
+If `data_dir is None` then it will use a temporary directory as you might use `:memory:` with SQLite.

 Multiple processes can interact with the same SQLite database file